 - Foreign companies in Turkey are launching today in a country whose economy is ranked 19th in the world.

-- The possibility for the owner of the company to obtain Turkish citizenship by obtaining a work permit, provided that it is renewed for 5 consecutive years.
+- The possibility for the owner of the company to obtain Turkish citizenship by getting a work permit, provided that it is renewed for five consecutive years.

 - The establishment of work also requires the issuance of health and social insurance that guarantees the founder and his family a healthy life and a secure future.

-- The company’s official possessing the merchant’s document.
+- The company’s official possesses the merchant’s document.
 This document guarantees him to attend international exhibitions in Turkey without any prior reservation with other privileges in some hotels and commercial centers.